How To Find the Best Attorney for Your Business

-But it’s also a good idea to speak to a lawyer about many non-litigation issues.
-For example, if you’re:
+But it’s also a good idea to speak to a lawyer about many non-litigation issues, such as:

 • Devising a business plan